-I saw that some ten or twelve vibrations would bring the steel in actual contact with my robe, and with this observation there suddenly came over my spirit all the keen, collected calmness of despair.
-For the first time during many hours, or perhaps days, I THOUGHT.
-It now occurred to me, that the bandage, or surcingle, which enveloped me, was unique.
-I was tied by no separate cord.
-The first stroke of the razor-like crescent athwart any portion of the band would so detach it that it might be unwound from my person by means of my left hand.
+I saw and some two live vibrations would bring the lin actual content with my robe, and with this ration there suddenly came over my spirit all the collected calmness of despair.
+For the first during many hours, or perhaps days, I thought. w occurred to me, that the bandage, or surcingle, enveloped me, was unique.
+I was tied by cord.
+The first stroke of the razor-like any portion of the band would be unwound from my person by means of my left hand.
 But how fearful, in that case, the proximity of the steel!
 The result of the slightest struggle, how deadly!
 Was it likely, moreover, that the minions of the torturer had not foreseen and provided for this possibility?
 Was it probable that the bandage crossed my bosom in the track of the pendulum?
 Dreading to find my faint and, as it seemed, my last hope frustrated, I so far elevated my head as to obtain a distinct view of my breast.
 The surcingle enveloped my limbs and body close in all directions, save in the path of the destroying crescent.